Best MongoDB Tools to Buy in December 2025

 Klein Tools 32807MAG 7-in-1 Nut Driver, Magnetic Driver has SAE Hex Nut Sizes 1/4 to 9/16-Inch, Cushion Grip Handle for Added Torque

-- STRONG MAGNETS SECURELY HOLD NUTS & BOLTS FOR ONE-HANDED USE.
+- STRONG MAGNETS SECURELY HOLD NUTS AND BOLTS FOR HASSLE-FREE USE.

 To set up the[mongodb](https://blogger.tyblog.ru/blog/how-to-connect-<a href=)-to-python" class="auto-link" target="_blank"> MongoDB driver on XAMPP, you will first need to download the MongoDB driver from the official MongoDB website.
 Then, you need to extract the downloaded file and copy the PHP driver file (php_mongodb.dll) to the ext directory of your XAMPP installation.